WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/shared_terminology_for_digital_identity_systems.md

 I will try to be general and to not introduce language specific to any particular implementation or technology stack.
-In the examples I will cover specific implementation stacks such as Ethereum, Blockstack or a CA-based centralized approach.
+In the examples I will cover specific implementation stacks such as PGP, Ethereum, Blockstack or a CA-based centralized approach.

 ## Names and keys